David Eby: Tenure

-Eby was sworn in on November 18, 2022, in a ceremony led by the Musqueam Indian Band.
+Eby was sworn in on November 18, 2022, in a ceremony led by the Musqueam First Nation.

 He outlined housing, public safety and health care as his priorities.
 Immediately after being sworn in, Eby announced two tax credits – a one-time credit for electricity bills and a new BC Affordability Credit for low-to-medium income families – to help deal with affordability concerns.
+Eby also announced in December 2022 that he would direct ICBC to freeze basic auto insurance rates for two years.